 - providing regular treatments that are required, whether it be worming, de-flea or specific medication if prescribed by a vet

-- having options available to provide care for your pet whilst you are unable to (e.g. holidays, health etc.).
-This might be with family/friends or being able to afford to pay for kennels/cattery etc.
+- having options available to provide care for your pet whilst you are unable to (for example, holidays and health).
+This might be with family/friends or being able to afford to pay for kennels/cattery.

 - your pet will be another life that you will be responsible for and you will need to factor them into your daily routine and any emergency plans that you have in place